Package and Sign Your Connector for Distribution

 Using the keystore you imported your signed certificate to, use jarsigner to sign your TACO file: jarsigner -keystore your_keystore path_to_taco your_alias -tsa url

 The -tsa url argument is optional, but we recommend that you use it.
 It’s the URL to a Timestamp Authority.
-By adding this argument, you will stamp the signed TACO file with a timestamp, extending its period of validity.
+By adding this argument, you stamp the signed TACO file with a timestamp, extending its period of validity.
 While there are several free options for timestamp authority, the CA you got the certificate from will most likely have a timestamp authority you can use.

 For more information about jarsigner arguments, see the Java Documentation about jarsigner.